Executive Summary

 Question #1: How often does the typical marketing professional work on the brand positioning strategy?

-Overall, the typical marketing professional spends most of their time focusing on marketing execution, not the brand positioning strategy.
+The typical marketing professional spends most of their time focusing on marketing execution, not the overall brand positioning strategy.
 This means many marketers lack repetition and skills around brand positioning strategy development, because they are (appropriately) more focused on execution most of the time.

 A positioning strategy consulting firm will help by bringing an experienced team with a proven process that addresses four requirements.